Capillary/api-documentation/source/index.html.md

 Entry | Description
 ----- | -----------
 Host | The server to which the API calls are made.
-This should be the URL of the respective cluster from where the calls are made. * India: intouch.capillary.co.in * APAC2: apac2.intouch.capillarytech.com * EU: eu.intouch.capillarytech.com * US: us.intouch.capillarytech.com * CN: intouch.capillarytech.cn.com
+This should be the URL of the respective cluster from where the calls are made. * India: apac.intouch.capillary.co.in * APAC2: apac2.intouch.capillarytech.com * EU: eu.intouch.capillarytech.com * US: us.intouch.capillarytech.com * CN: intouch.capillarytech.cn.com
 API Version Number | v2
 Entity | Provide the appropriate entity based on the action to be performed. **Supported entities**: customers, communications, coupon, organization, points, product, store, transaction, goodwill requests, add events, integration resources, referral and request
 HTTP Methods | The Capillary Cloud REST APIs support the standard HTTP methods GET, PUT, DELETE and POST Response Format | v2.0 APIs return information only in json